 When attending a police station to report a matter, remember you may ask to conduct your business in a private room.
-If you feel you are not being treated fairly you may request to speak with another police officer or to contact a LGBTI Liaison Officer.
+If you feel you are not being treated fairly you may request to speak with another police officer or to contact a LGBTI Liaison Officer (Inspector of Tasmania Police).

 Tasmania Police LGBTI Liaison Officers can assist by providing discrete, non-judgemental advice and assistance in the reporting of crimes.

 By calling a LGBTI Liaison Officer, victims can discuss the incident then decide the most suitable process for the matter to be reported.
 The Liaison Officer can also provide expert advice and assistance to police investigators.

 To enquire about the contact details for your local LGBTI Liaison Officer contact Tasmania Police on (03) 6230 2111.

 Violence can impact on intimate partner relationships including those in same-sex relationships.
 It can include physical, economic, psychological and emotional abuse, as well as threats and intimidation, property destruction and isolation.

 Police also recognise some forms of abuse are unique to same sex relationships.
 Abusive same sex partners often attempt to control and manipulate their partners in a variety of different ways including: